 - Represent the amino acids using the three-letter code with the first letter as capital.

-- An amino acid sequence that contains a blank or internal terminator symbols (for example, “Ter” or “*” or “.”) may not be represented as a single amino acid sequence, but shall be presented as separate amino acid sequences.
+- An amino acid sequence containing a blank or internal terminator symbols (for example, “Ter” or “*” or “.”) may not be represented as a single amino acid sequence.
+However, it shall be presented as separate amino acid sequences.

 - Represent modified and unusual amino acids as “Xaa” in the sequence itself.
 Also, provide a description of modification in the feature section of the sequence listing using codes.
-Moreover, these codes are a part of the description or the feature section of the sequence listing but not in the sequence itself.
+Moreover, these codes are a part of the description.
+Or, they are a part of the feature section of the sequence listing but not in the sequence itself.
 The symbol “Xaa” is the equivalent of only one unknown or modified amino acid.

 - The representation of amino acids in a protein or peptide sequence is from amino to carboxy direction from left to right.
 But, there is no representation of amino and carboxy groups in the sequence.